AtheMathmo/AtheMathmo.github.io/_drafts/transposing.md

 For now I'm pretty happy with this code and will be merging it into rulinalg soon.
 But in the future there are some other optimizations I'd like to try out.

-For both out-of-place and inplace my algorithms incur unneccessary cache misses.
+For both out-of-place and in-place my implementations incur unneccessary cache misses.
 The Catanzaro paper describes a technique to improve this and there are simple extensions to the more naive algorithms too.

 Additionally the inplace algorithm really comes into its own when it's parallelized.